AmaanSayyad/APT_Casino/README.md

 - Provably Fair Gaming: Utilizing the Chainlink VRF and Aptos on-chain randomness module to ensure all game outcomes are transparent and verifiably fair.

-- Low Fees: Leveraging the efficiency of Aptos blockchain to minimize transaction costs.
+- Low Fees: Leveraging the efficiency of Linea blockchain to minimize transaction costs.

 - Flexible Withdrawal Policies: Providing users with unrestricted access to their funds.